 Certainly, one might fantasize about new zones where state control is weak.
 Criminal networks, black economies, moments of chaos, situations when the apparatus of control is overburdened and breaks down, as during the recent urban unrest in Britain… We might even try to imagine ways to increase our subsistence knowhow in order to become less dependent on the regular labor market or our employers.
 I cannot help recalling here a book I read a year ago, Boku wa ryôshi ni natta (I became a hunter, 2008).
 It's written by Senmatsu Shin'ya, a former student activist in Kyoto who kept fowl and pigs on the university campus and who is now a hunter, using traditional methods to catch deer and wildboar in the mountains.
 Although he claims to have dropped out of political activism, in the light of Scott's book his life-style is political indeed!

 If I should voice one objection to Scott's book, it would be that it is not entirely clear what the "state", "government" or "sovereignty" is that the hill people escape.
 States are not only integrated by taxes and forced labour, but also symbolically.
-If I look at Japan, for instance, there are certainly many "hill peoples" that have been regarded as primitives or outcasts and who also in other respects appear comparable to the ones described by Scott.
+If I look at Japanese history, for instance, there are certainly many "hill peoples" that have been regarded as primitives or outcasts and who also in other respects appear comparable to the ones described by Scott.
 But as Amino Yoshihiko and others have pointed out, many of these peoples have played important roles in symbolically underpinning imperial power through their association with the religious or sacred power of the hills - for instance through being employed as religious specialists on ritual occasions or through special offerings to the court in exchange for which they would be offered imperial protection.
 This mechanism is connected to a fact which Scott does discuss at length - namely the fact that the hills were also the abode of holy men and women, prophets and hermits.
-What I want to suggest is that the exchanges between hills and imperial centre often made the hill populations part of the symbolic edifice of the state, and this, it seems, was also a role that many of these people relished.
+What I want to suggest is that the exchanges between the hills and the imperial centre often made the hill populations part of the symbolic edifice of the state, and this, it seems, was also a role that many of these people relished.
 While I of course realize that it is unfair to use Japan as a case to criticize a work on South-east Asia, a question I would like to pose to Scott is whether he sees any similar symbolic mechanisms of incorporation in the societies he studies.
 If he does, does the "art of not being governed" also extend to how such mechanisms can be evaded?